 It’s nice to think you can do everything on your own.
 But when it comes to running your business, there are certain tasks and responsibilities you will want to give to a qualified advisor.
 None of these roles could be more important than the chief financial officer (CFO).
 CFOs are vital to any business’s growth.

 This article will explain what a CFO does.
-Many of these services a business owner tries to handle themselves or tries to lean on whatever financial officers are closest to hand.
+Many times, a business owner try to handle these key tasks themselves or attempt to lean on whatever financial staff they already have.
 But a bookkeeper, accountant, or controller is not a CFO.
 Leaving CFO tasks to someone without experience and training as a CFO, or even worse–simply ignoring them, is a risk that will come back to bite you eventually.

 This guide will explain everything you need to know about CFO services.
 Contrary to popular belief, CFOs are not only for large corporations.
-Every business needs CFO services, and there is a CFO solution for businesses of any size, even yours.
+Every business needs the critical tasks CFOs do, and there is a CFO solution for businesses of any size, even yours.

 What Does a CFO Do?